a-velasco/docs-network/README.md

 * Terraform Juju
 * JAAS

-**If you're using the pre-built app** (from the quickstart): The application displays whatever data is located in `docs-network-viz/app/graph.json`, so copy the JSON file you're interested in, and replace `docs-network-viz/app/graph.json`.
+**If you're using the offline launcher**: The application displays whatever data is located in `offline-launcher/app/graph.json`, so copy the JSON file you're interested in, and replace `offline-launcher/app/graph.json`.
 Note that it _must_ be named `graph.json`.

 **If you compiled the app in the repo with Node.js**: The application reads from `docs-network/graph.json`, so replace this with the JSON file you want.